TurkuNLP/lumi-nlp-recipes/transformers_example_fsdp/README.md

-# Starter example of training Poro with FSDP using HuggingFace
+# Starter example of training Poro with FSDP using HuggingFace with custom singularity setup

 Disclaimer: This is a very light and un-optimized example.
 This is just merely to show a one way to launch training with FSDP.
 For a proper, working solution, please use sft_trl.
 Remember to change the hardcoded paths.